cbecraft1184/teams-meeting-minutes-prod/replit.md

 ## Overview

-This project delivers an AI-powered Microsoft Teams meeting minutes management system for Azure Commercial with full Microsoft 365 integration.
-Its primary purpose is to automate and streamline the process of capturing, generating, reviewing, and distributing meeting minutes.
-Key capabilities include automatic meeting capture, AI-driven minutes generation, a configurable review and approval workflow, document export (DOCX/PDF), automated email distribution, SharePoint archival, and per-user meeting visibility management with pagination.
-The system aims to enhance productivity within Microsoft 365 environments.
+This project provides an AI-powered Microsoft Teams meeting minutes management system for Azure Commercial, deeply integrated with Microsoft 365.
+Its core function is to automate and streamline the capture, generation, review, and distribution of meeting minutes.
+Key features include automatic meeting capture, AI-driven minutes generation, a configurable review and approval workflow, document export (DOCX/PDF), automated email distribution, SharePoint archival, and per-user meeting visibility management.
+The system aims to significantly enhance productivity within Microsoft 365 environments by automating the meeting documentation process.
+The system also supports multi-session meetings, creating separate records and minutes for each distinct session while linking them to a canonical parent meeting.

 ## User Preferences